The Racial Life Expectancy Gap in the U.S.

 - Geographic and Environmental Conditions

-All of these factors, particularly income, can cause high levels of stress which can lead to lower life expectancy.
+Many of these factors—and especially income—can cause high levels of stress, which can lead to lower life expectancy.

 Medical and Behavioral Issues

-In 1990, the life expectancy difference between black and white men was seven years.
-In 2014, it had dropped to a little over three years.
-Even as the life expectancy gap between black and white Americans narrowed, the life expectancy started to drop in the general population after a high in 2014.
-In 2017, both the suicide rate and the rate of drug overdoses had climbed, primarily for white Americans.
-Suicide was more prevalent among white Americans in rural areas where wages have been stagnant and jobs scarce for years now.
+In 1990, there was a seven-year life expectancy difference between Black and White Americans.
+By 2014, it had dropped to a little over three years.
+Even as the life expectancy gap between Black and White Americans narrowed, life expectancy started to decrease in the general population after reaching a high in 2014.

-Asian-Americans again win the life expectancy lottery with regard to health and medical issues, largely due to their diet, which includes high levels of fish consumption instead of red meat.
+Asian Americans again have the longest life expectancy in regard to health and medical issues—largely due to their diet, which is more likely to include more fish, rather than red meat.
 Both White and Black Americans tend to eat more red meat and less fish.
-Hispanic Americans eat more legumes as opposed to red meat.
+Hispanic Americans eat more legumes, rather than red meat.